All You Need To Know About Leopard Geckos

 • When it comes to size, juvenile leopard geckos usually measure from 3 to 4 inches long.

 • Adult male leopard geckos usually are 8 to 10 inches long, whereas their adult female counterparts are just 7 to 8 inches long.
-In some cases, adult males could reach up to nearly a foot.
+In some cases, adult males could reach nearly a foot.

 What is with the tail of Leopard Geckos?